Evolution of Marketing

 Key Developments:

-- Global Trade Expansion: European explorers established new trade routes, bringing goods like spices, textiles, and tea to foreign markets.
+• Global Trade Expansion: European explorers opened up new trade routes, which led to the exchange of spices, textiles, and tea, among other items, into foreign markets.

-- Emergence of Corporate Identity: Organizations like the British and Dutch East India Companies employed distinctive logos and product wrapping to establish recognizable commercial identities.
+• Emergence of Corporate Identity: Organizations like the British and Dutch East India Companies employed distinctive logos and product packaging to establish recognizable commercial identities.

-- Luxury Goods and Aspirational Marketing: The rise of the merchant class created demand for luxury goods, and sellers used exclusivity and premium positioning to appeal to affluent consumers.
+• Luxury Goods and Aspirational Marketing: As the merchant class emerged, luxury goods were in high demand, and sellers employed exclusivity and premium placement to attract wealthy customers.

 Examples:

-- First Newspaper Advertisements (17th Century): Businesses in London and Amsterdam used newspapers to promote products like coffee, tobacco, and medicinal remedies.
+• First Newspaper Advertisements (17th Century): London and Amsterdam had businesses that utilized newspapers to advertise goods such as coffee, tobacco, and medicines.

 The Industrial Revolution: The Birth of Modern Marketing (19th Century)